 Now sit back, relax, and wait for your meal to arrive 😀

-Note: Unfortunately, you cannot use a credit card to pay for Go-Jek services.
+Note: At the time of this writing, you cannot use a credit card to pay for Go-Jek services.

 As a foreigner who does not have an Indonesian bank account, you can either pay with cash or “Go-Pay” which requires you to fill your Go-Jek account with credit.
 You can walk into any Alfamart or Indomaret (a chain of local convenience stores) to top up your Go-Jek credit.

-Grab is identical to Go-Jek in terms of the services they offer.
+Grab is equivalent to Uber in Bali.
 Grab offers motorbike/car service as well as food delivery for about the same cost as Go-Jek.
-To get to the airport from my home, it’s about a 30-minute ride and my GrabCar fare is about Rp60,000 (same as Go-Car).
+To get to Sanur from the airport, for example, it’s about a 30-minute ride and the GrabCar fare is about Rp60,000 (same as Go-Car).
 A metered taxi, on the other hand, would cost about Rp100,000-130,000 depending on traffic.

 If you have access to Go-Jek or Grab, these services are cheaper than a metered taxi.